William Joyce: Still Shining

 The connection between who Bill is and what he puts down on paper are inseparable.
 Beneath the enchanting illustrations and plots of his books, flow the undercurrents of his world.
 “I’m often not fully aware of what the story is I’m telling until years later.
 There are many times I’m surprised by the themes that come out in my writing.”

-On an Instagram post, Bill relates the story of his wife being hugely pregnant with their first child when he suddenly stopped the project he was working on to make the book, Bentley & Egg.
+In a social media post, Bill relates the story of his wife, Liz, being hugely pregnant with their first child when he suddenly stopped the project he was working on to make the book, Bentley & Egg.
 Bill couldn’t figure out why he was so compelled to do a book about a frog who is in love with a duck about to lay an egg.
 But his wife had no problem cracking the code.
 “Look stupid, you’re the frog, I’m the duck and this….she pointed to her stomach…..is THE EGG!”

 Bill suspects he has unwittingly used the same process to work through his emotions throughout his entire career.
 It’s what helped give him the strength needed to face some of life’s cruelest tragedies.